JMDays/Data-Analysis-Projects/Vehicle Wolwide Sales/README.md

   Classic Cars led sales in both EMEA and NA, suggesting strong demand for this type of product in these regions.
 	Vintage Cars was the most popular in APAC.
-	One recommendation would be to adjust inventory management and distribution strategies to ensure higher stock levels of "Classic Cars" in EMEA and NA regions and more "Vintage Cars" in the APAC region.
+One recommendation would be to adjust inventory management and distribution strategies to ensure higher stock levels of "Classic Cars" in EMEA and NA regions
+	and more "Vintage Cars" in the APAC region.
 	This could involve reallocating production resources or optimizing supply chain operations to better match regional demand patterns.

+ __II - Data Visualization using Power BI__ Acessible on the .pbi file.